jts/ncov-tools/README.md

 pip install .
 ```

-## Configuration
+## Required Configuration

 This package is implemented as a snakemake pipeline, so requires a `config.yaml` file to describe where the input files are.
 To generate QC plots, a bam file with reads mapped to a reference genome is required.
 Consensus sequences (FASTA) are needed to generate a phylogenetic tree with associated mutations.

 As an example, let's say your data is laid out in the following structure: